Dogs are everywhere!

 Being a natural product, all hardwood will eventually scratch; it’s just a matter of when.

-There’s plenty of upside though to wood floors.
+There’s plenty of upside, though, to wood floors.

-The harder species like hickory, maple, pecan and Brazilian family (teak, walnut and cherry) are more resilient than most other woods.
+The harder species like hickory, maple, pecan, and Brazilian family (teak, walnut, and cherry) are more resilient than most other woods.

-Since the wear layer of wood flooring whether engineered or solid contains a protective wear layer by way of aluminum oxide or polyurethane, they don’t absorb pet accidents like carpet does so they’re super easy to clean up.
+Since the wear layer of wood flooring, whether engineered or solid, contains a protective wear layer by way of aluminum oxide or polyurethane, they don’t absorb pet accidents like carpet does, so they’re super easy to clean up.

-Wood floors are also hypoallergenic and do not absorb dust and dog hair like carpet do, so they’re much easier to keep looking newer for longer.
+Wood floors are also hypoallergenic and do not absorb dust and dog hair like carpet does, so they’re much easier to keep looking newer for longer.
 Plus, they add good value to your home.

 4 & 5.
 Tile & Stone Flooring